undx/emacs-plus-undx/README.md

 # emacs-plus

-Some patches to make the IntelliJ Emacs+ plugin work correctly with recent versions of IntelliJ.
+Some patches to make the IntelliJ Emacs+ plugin work correctly with recent versions of IntelliJ (2019.x).

+Forked from [cursive-ide/emacs-plus](https://github.com/cursive-ide/emacs-plus) to upgrade plugin to intellij latest version.

 This is a repackaged version of the original Mulgasoft [Emacs+](http://www.mulgasoft.com/intellemacsplus) plugin for IntelliJ.
 Unfortunately the project was never open sourced and was effectively abandoned in a state which made the